MJeat/Documentation/Cyber-Projects/DevSecOps/Phase-2-4.md

 On your SSH software (Termius, PuTTY, or Tabby):
 - Keep your 22 port and SSH keys location
   - Question:
 > port 22 is already closed, why have port?
 Answer: Your network has two adapters now (`eth0` and `tailscale0`).
 You block everything in `eth0` (no one can scan for the open ports), while your system accepts EVERYTHING coming from your tailscale IP because we allow `tailscale0`.
+For the ports, it can be any ports.
+But to keep things simple, since you are using SSH, just keep the 22 port.

 - Replace your VPS public IPv4 with Tailscale IPv4
 - Connect your laptop/PC to the Tailscale network

 Now, we have established a connection that only we can enter.

+## Set up CoreDNS